Reminimalism/GravityFun/README.md

 # GravityFun

-A simple program that simulates 2D floating objects and gravity for fun.
+A very dynamic simulation of 2D floating objects and their interactions for fun.
 The rendering is done using OpenGL with the help of GLFW and GLAD.

 # How to use